 A retired person is well placed to be active in movements to push for a better society including becoming involved in environmental activism.

 It is very easy for a retired person to clean-up his local area; all it takes is some time.
-They can also get involved in revegetation projects, community garden, local parks and gardens, helping people recover from disasters such as bushfires, working for charitable organisations, etc.
+They could also get involved in revegetation projects, local parks and gardens, helping people recover from disasters such as bushfires, working for charitable organisations, etc.

 'Grey nomads' are very well placed to contribute as they travel around.